Ninja-Kid

-is the first video game in the Ninja-kun series.
-It was released for arcades, on the Famicom, and MSX by Jaleco in 1984.
-The MSX version was the only version released outside of Japan, as it was released in Europe under the name "Ninja".
+is a 1984 platform video game developed by UPL and published by Taito for arcades.
+It was later ported to the Famicom and MSX in 1984.
+Initially released only in Japan, a MSX version developed by Jaleco was released in Europe under the name "Ninja".

 Gameplay

 Ninja-kun's Demon Castle Adventure features three upward scrolling levels that repeat and become more difficult.
 The objective is to defeat the enemies on each screen and advance to the next screen.
 The player can attack with shurikens and jump on enemies' heads to stun them.
 Occasionally, an orb will appear and if the player collects three, a bonus level will be unlocked.

 Reception

 In Japan, Game Machine listed Ninja-Kid on their November 15, 1984 issue as being the second most-successful table arcade unit of the month.

 Legacy

 After Jaleco had ported the game and its sequel to the Famicom and MSX in Japan, the company created Ninja-kun's younger brother, Ninja JaJaMaru-kun and created their own series titled Ninja JaJaMaru-kun.
 The Ninja JaJaMaru-kun series would feature several games released on various consoles and handhelds, many of the games are different genres like role-playing video game gameplay.